-&lt;sup>21 Application of the pricing principles are set out in the EA paper Distribution Pricing Practice Note 2019.

-Element

-Current

-Target

-costs

-Reflecting the impacts of Customer use of Counties Energy's network use on economic network only increases Counties Energy's costs during peak times, where additional demand requires Counties Energy to increase capacity on its network and at the Transpower substation.
+Element Current Target Reflecting the impacts of network use on economic costs Customer use of Counties Energy's network only increases Counties Energy's costs during peak times, where additional demand requires Counties Energy to increase capacity on its network and at the Transpower substation.
 Counties Energy is facing significant new capital costs to increase peak demand capacity, including investments such as new substations and sub-transmission lines.
-Consequently, Counties Energy introduced peak and off-peak pricing, with off-peak pricing provided at a significant discount that reflects the low cost of additional demand during offpeak times.
+Consequently, Counties Energy introduced peak and off-peak pricing, with off-peak pricing provided at a significant discount that reflects the low cost of additional demand during off- peak times.
 At the same time, Counties Energy has significantly increased fixed prices to reflect that most network costs are fixed.

-Counties Energy materially increased fixed prices on 1 April 2022 to reflect that, most of the time, network use has no impact on Counties Energy's costs.
-On 1 April 2022 Counties Energy also substantially reduced the controlled price to customers that reflects this supply being controlled during peak periods and, therefore, not increasing network peak costs.
-Going forward Counties Energy will encourage retailers to offer peak and off-peak prices to their

-Reflecting differences in network service provided to (or by) customers

-The prices reflect differences in network service provided through only allocating infrastructure, and their related costs, to those customer groups using the infrastructure.
-Examples being that high voltage customers aren't allocated low voltage infrastructure costs and only customers on a controlled tariff are allocated costs associated with Counties infrastructure costs associated with Energy's ripple relay plants.
+Counties Energy materially increased fixed prices on 1 April 2023 to reflect that, most of the time, network use has no impact on Counties Energy's costs.
+On 1 April 2023 Counties Energy also substantially reduced the controlled price to customers that reflects this supply being controlled during peak periods and, therefore, not increasing network peak costs.
+Going forward Counties Energy will encourage retailers to offer peak and off-peak prices to their customers.
+Reflecting differences in network service provided to (or by) customers The prices reflect differences in network service provided through only allocating infrastructure, and their related costs, to those customer groups using the infrastructure.
+Examples being that high voltage customers aren't allocated low voltage infrastructure costs and only customers on a controlled tariff are allocated costs associated with Counties Energy's ripple relay plants.

-The prices encourage more efficient network usage through the following:

-- Having a high peak demand charge that provides financial incentive for behind the meter battery investments; Counties Energy has significantly - Having a high fixed charge that will encourage network disconnections, where economic alternatives exist (e.g. battery and solar opportunities for rural and remote household pumps that are not supplied via the same network connection point as the home): - Having a high fixed charge also discourages the uneconomic installation of solar arrays as the home or business does not avoid paying the fixed costs that are required to provide them power, and - Having available a low cent per kWh controlled tariff that allows customers to connect certain load types in return for Counties Energy being able to switch the load off during peak times and when the network is load constrained as a result of a network fault.

 Counties Energy will continue to revise and update capital contribution and line revenue to ensure the most effective response to the accelerating ICP and associated peak demand growth on the network.
-This will include exploring whether higher line prices are the most appropriate tool to recover the the supply of increased high voltage infrastructure (e.g. high voltage distribution feeders, substations and sub-transmission lines) to allow the connection of new subdivisions in the decreased the Controlled rate in order to encourage new customers to the network and EV owners to utilise the load control infrastructure.
+This will include exploring whether higher line prices are the most appropriate tool to recover the infrastructure costs associated with the supply of increased high voltage infrastructure (e.g. high voltage distribution feeders, substations and Having a high peak demand charge that provides financial incentive for behind the meter battery investments; Having a high fixed charge that will encourage network disconnections, where economic alternatives exist (e.g. battery and solar opportunities for rural and remote household pumps that are not supplied via the same network connection point as the home); Having a high fixed charge also discourages the uneconomic installation of solar arrays as the home or business does not avoid paying the fixed costs that are required to provide them power; and Having available a low cent per kWh controlled tariff that allows customers to connect certain load types in return for Counties Energy being able to switch the load off during peak times and when the network is load constrained as a result of a network fault.
+Sub-transmission lines) to allow the connection of new subdivisions in the area.
+Counties Energy has significantly decreased the Controlled rate in order to encourage new customers to the network and EV owners to utilise the load control infrastructure.
 This will allow Counties Energy to most effectively manage the load on the network.
 Maximising network load control potential will also allow Counties Energy to target load control on constrained feeders.
 This approach is a significant tool in deferring network investment.

-Element Current

-Encouraging efficient network alternatives

-Counties Energy's pricing encourages efficient network alternatives through the following mechanisms:

-- · The increased fixed line price encourages customers to look at alternative non-network supply especially for low volume connections.
-For instance, customers that have a dedicated connection for their driveway gates, entrance lights or irrigation pump are being sent a pricing signal that would encourage low cost solar and battery solutions; - The peak price signal encourages battery alternatives to network capacity upgrades.
-This is because batteries can release electricity during peak times and lower the lines charge to the home or business. - Lastly, Counties Energy's capital contribution pricing sends the correct price signal for customers to look at alternative off-grid power supply.
-This is through ensuring that new connections pay for the additional new common infrastructure (high voltage feeders, substations and sub-transmission lines) that is required to enable the continued new connections to Counties Energy's network.

-Target

-Counties Energy investigates nonnetwork solution alternatives to grid investments for all its major capital investments.
-Alternatives that have been considered, especially for the supply of additional peak capacity, are peak diesel generators and batteries.
-These solutions could be provided by either Counties Energy or a third party that would be willing to guarantee that their service would deliver the contracted non-network services.

-Pricing principle (b): Where prices that signal economic costs would under-recover target revenues, the shortfall should be made up by prices that least distort network use.

-Table 2 assesses Counties Energy's current alignment with Pricing Principle (b), and how that will change as it implements its strategy and moves towards its target.

-Element Current Target Where prices that signal Counties Energy has significantly Counties Energy will continue to economic costs would increased fixed line prices across all rebalance fixed and variable charges. under-recover target customer groups so that Counties This will result in increased fixed and revenues, the shortfall Energy's prices recover the undervariable peak charges whilst decreasing recovery of targeted revenues in a way the off-peak and controlled rates.
-We should be made up by prices that least distort that has the least distortion on network are making these changes over time to mitigate and manage the impact on network use. customers.
-Counties Energy will seek to partner with retailers to implement a primarily fixed charge tariff, with variable pricing being limited to only the network peak demands.
+it